blytkerchan/blytkerchan.github.io/_posts/2010-01-01-3-resource-allocation-and-raii.markdown

 ---
 author: rlc
+categories:
+- Programming
+- Software Development
+- C++
+- Memory Management
+- Resource Allocation
+- Resource Deallocation
+- Pointers
+- Smart Pointers
+- Constructor
+- Destructor
+- RAII (Resource Acquisition Is Initialization)
 comments: true
 date: 2010-01-01 19:29:11+00:00
 layout: post
-title: 6- Resource Allocation and RAII
-wordpress_id: 303
 tags:
 - Posts that need to be re-tagged (WIP)
 - RAII
+title: 6- Resource Allocation and RAII
+wordpress_id: 303
 ---

 In standard C++, there is no garbage collector: there is no built-in mechanism that will magically clean up after you if you make a mess.
 You do, however, have the possibility to allocate resources, such as memory or files, and work with them.
 You should, therefore, be able to manage them consistently so you don't "leak" them.